Job and Internship Search Resources

 Cover Letters

 A cover letter serves as the introduction to your resume.
 It is specific to each position and demonstrates interest in a particular employer or job.
-It should include expanded information from the resume and should not repeat things.
-Because it is often the first contact with a prospective employer, it should be concise, well-written, and demonstrate effective communication.
-The cover letter typically consists of three parts: introduction, body, and closing.
-Within these three parts, include your interest in the organization, highlight your qualifications for the position, demonstrate how your career goals align with the opportunity, and note the benefits you can provide the employer.
+It should include expanded information from the resume, without repeating content.
+This is often the first contact with a prospective employer; it should be concise, well-written, and demonstrate effective communication.

 Cover Letter Tips